Shadowclod/GAME2338/playtestingone.md

 > _Answer:_ I did have fun as I wanted to explore and find objects.

 **Question:** During gameplay what problems or issues seemed to happen and how did you get them to reoccur?
-> _Answer:_ One of the issues I find was that if you increase the camera rotation speed and return to the game, the camera will move around on it own.
+> _Answer:_ One of the issues I find was that if you increase the camera rotation speed to max and return to the game, the camera will move around on it own.